Cannabis store owners have a lot to consider before opening their shops, but security mustn’t become an afterthought.

-Providing protection for your inventory, staff and customers is of course a vital priority for any shop owner.
+Protecting your inventory, staff, and customers is a vital priority for any shop owner.
 But also, it’s against the law to go without such protection.
-Local laws require you to implement a range of cannabis store security measures before can open your doors to the public.
+Local laws require you to implement a range of cannabis store security measures before opening your doors to the public.

 In this post, we look at some of those requirements in closer detail to help you identify the right solutions for your store.